 St Aidan’s had by then become too small to continue as a secondary school so in 1949 it opted to become a VC primary school run by the Local Authority, Haringey.
 Ownership of the land and buildings was transferred to Haringey with the exception of the ball court which remains on Church land.
 This link and connection to the church continues through the presence of the Vicar of Holy Trinity Church and two church nominees as the Foundation Governors on the school’s Governing Body.

 The Queen visited the school in 1972.
-She returned in 1998 at the children’s invitation to reopen the school following extensive repair and decoration.
+She returned in 1993 at the children’s invitation to reopen the school following extensive repair and decoration.
 A commemorative stone stands in the playground to remind us of that special day.
+The picture above is of the Queen visiting a science lesson that Joy Banfield is teaching!

 St Aidan’s now consists of a modern main building with a separate nursery but still has one of its original features – the Victorian school hall.